-Connect the Snowball to Your Local Network
+Connect the AWS Snowball Appliance to Your Local Network

 In this step, you'll connect the Snowball to your network.
 The Snowball appliance has two panels, a front and a back, which are opened by latches and flipped up to rest on the top of the Snowball.
 Open the front panel first, flip it on top of the Snowball, and then open the back panel, flipping it up to rest on the first.
 Doing this gives you access to the touch screen on the E Ink display embedded in the front side of the Snowball, and the power and network ports in the back.